 Dramatic Play Area:

-- Present wrapping centre.
+Present wrapping centre.
 Children can have fun role-playing what they see in their homes and community using donated gift wrap ends and odd pieces of wrap paper and tissue paper, recycled newspapers, donated rolls of half-used tape etc. recycled boxes, bows and cards.
+Have discussions on what items were historically gifted: moccasins, food items, snowshoes.

 Reading Area:

-- Winter Themed Story Suggestions from the AHSABC team, perfect to make a flannel story!
-Joan’s Winter Favourite: The Mitten by Jan Brett
+Winter themed story suggestions from the AHSABC team, perfect to make a flannel story!

-- Michelle’s : Nanabush and the Spirit of Winter Nanabush & the Spirit of Winter
+- Michelle Nanabush and the Spirit of Winter told by Edna Manitowabi

-- Dana’s: How the chipmunk got its stripes by Joseph Bruchak.
+- Dana How the chipmunk got its stripes Joseph Bruchak

-- Odette’s: The Animal People Choose a Leader by Richard Wagamese and Bridget George
+- Odette The Animal People Choose a Leader Richard Wagamese

 - For those without snow ask Elders, Knowledge Keepers, parents and community members for feedback on cultural activities that took part outside in the winter.